flycoolman/academic-kickstart/content/coding/java/java-collection/index.md

 ### Some Implementations

 - **LinkedList:** Although mainly known to be a List implementation, this class also implements the Queue interface.
 This implementation works by linking its elements together and going through that chain when iterating or searching for elements.
 - **ArrayDeque:** An implementation of both Queue and Deque.
-Its backed up by an array, which can be increased when the number of elements increase over its current capacity.
+It's backed up by an array, which can be increased when the number of elements increase over its current capacity.
 - **DelayQueue:** Can only contain elements which implement the Delayed interface - elements that become active after a certain time.
 The DelayQueue will only deliver elements whose delays have expired.
 - **PriorityQueue:** Orders its elements according to their natural order or a Comparator (if provided).
 This means it doesn't work using the FIFO principle, but rather returns the element with the highest priority (defined by how they compare to each other).